PAGESPEED AND WHY IS IT IMPORTANT

 A great alternative is a tool like Compressor.io that lets you convert your image files without losing image quality.
 The tool is excellent for JPEG, PNG, GIF and SVG files.

 Clear up Your Redirects.
-While this a great tip on how to improve your page speed, using too many redirects can obstruct each other and become irrelevant.
-I recommend temporary 307 redirect and permanent 301 redirects.
+While this is a great tip on how to improve your page speed, using too many redirects can obstruct each other and become irrelevant.
+I recommend temporary 307 redirects and permanent 301 redirects.

 Leverage browser caching.
 If you use a content management system like WordPress, you can install plugins, like WP Super Cache, that will cache the latest version of your pages.
-The plugins prevent the browser from dynamically generating every time a user wants to access.
+The plugins prevent the browser from dynamically generating every time a user wants to access it.

-If you need any help or some pieces of advice, feel free to shoot us an email: info@firstname.lastname@example.org
+If you need any help or some pieces of advice, feel free to shoot us an email: info@email@example.com

 If you would like to use the text or infographic feel free to as long as you place a link back to this page to give credit